backstreetbrogrammer/35_ParallelStreams/README.md

 The merge operation is really cheap for some operations, such as **reduction** and **addition**, but merge operations like **grouping** to **sets** or **maps** can be quite expensive.

+### Memory Locality

+Modern computers use a sophisticated multilevel cache to keep frequently used data close to the processor.
+When a linear memory access pattern is detected, the hardware **prefetches** the next line of data under the assumption that it will probably be needed soon.

+Parallelism brings performance benefits when we can keep the processor cores busy doing useful work.
+Since waiting for cache **misses** is not useful work, we need to consider the memory bandwidth as a limiting factor.

+An array of primitives brings the best locality possible in Java.
+In general, the more pointers we have in our data structure, the more pressure we put on the memory to fetch the reference objects - **pointer chasing**.
+This can have a negative effect on parallelization, as multiple cores simultaneously fetch the data from memory.

+**NQ Model**

+Oracle presented a simple model that can help us determine whether parallelism can offer us a performance boost.
+In the `NQ` model, `N` stands for the number of source data elements, while `Q` represents the amount of computation performed per data element.

+The larger the product of `N*Q`, the more likely we are to get a performance boost from parallelization.
+For problems with a trivially small `Q`, such as **summing** up numbers, the rule of thumb is that `N` should be greater than `10,000`.
+As the number of computations increases, the data size required to get a performance boost from parallelism decreases.

+### When to use parallel streams

+As we've seen, we need to be very considerate when using parallel streams.

+Parallelism can bring performance benefits in certain use cases.
+But parallel streams cannot be considered as a magical performance booster.
+So, **sequential** streams should still be used as **default** during development.

+A **sequential** stream can be converted to a **parallel** one when we have actual performance requirements.
+Given those requirements, we should first run a performance measurement and consider parallelism as a possible optimization strategy.

+A large amount of data and many computations done per element indicate that parallelism could be a good option.

+On the other hand, a small amount of data, unevenly splitting sources, expensive merge operations and poor memory locality indicate a potential problem for parallel execution.

+- **Arrays** / **ArrayList**  are a great data source for parallel execution because they bring the best possible locality (cache-friendly) and can split cheaply and evenly.
+- **File Search** using parallel streams performs better in comparison to sequential streams.
+For example, searching over 1500 text files.
+- Do NOT go parallel on the wrong source - sources of UNKNOWN size, splitting evenly is difficult, etc. Make sure our source is SIZED and SUB-SIZED
+- Prefer `Lists` over `Sets`
+- Avoid faulty **reductions** - it should be **associative** and **stateless**

 ---